Vulnerable

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

 For adhesive bonding machine operators, five of seven sources had data.
-On AI exposure, AI Resilience Model and Microsoft rated it medium, while Will Robots Take My Job rated it high, creating some disagreement and landing confidence at medium.
-With demand and pay both scoring low, those weak economic signals pushed the score down to "Vulnerable."
+On AI exposure, AI Resilience Model and Microsoft rated it medium while Will Robots Take My Job rated it high, creating some disagreement and landing confidence at medium.
+Weak signals from BLS Opportunity Score and Wage Bill pushed demand and pay scores low, leaving this role "Vulnerable."

 AI Resilience Report forAdhesive Bonding Machine Operators and Tenders